errearanhas/churn_prediction/README.md

 # Telco Customer Churn Prediction
-## Building and deploy a machine learning model for Churn prediction
+## Building and deploying a machine learning model for Churn prediction

 Customer churn occurs when customers stop using a company’s services.
 So, by monitoring churn, companies become prepared and can develop personalized customer retention campaigns.